Skip to main content

 Is Pearland a good value compared to other Houston suburbs?

 Pearland offers excellent value relative to other Houston suburbs with comparable amenities.
-With a median home price around $320,000, Pearland is significantly more affordable than The Woodlands, Sugar Land, or Katy while offering solid schools, low flood risk, and a strong commute to the Texas Medical Center and downtown Houston.
+With a median single-family home price around $375,000 (HAR March 2026; overall median including condos and townhomes is approximately $401,800), Pearland is more affordable than The Woodlands or Katy while offering solid schools and a strong commute to the Texas Medical Center and downtown Houston (with flood risk varying by sub-neighborhood — verify each address).
 The cost of living is further enhanced by the absence of MUD taxes in many established Pearland neighborhoods, which can save homeowners $2,000 to $5,000 annually compared to newer master-planned communities in other suburbs that carry MUD assessments.

 Share: